sorryfornow/Pipeline/README.md

 # Assignment 3: A dataflow pipeline

 ## Changelog
+- (2023-04-13): Added some more clarifications:
+  - Extended deadline
+  - A major hint in the hints section for validation
+  - Solidified the requirements around a valid pipeline (added one clause)
+  - Fixed up the order of throwing exceptions in `pipeline::connect`
+  - Clarified when `node::connect` can receive a `nullptr`
+  - Added general wording improvements across the spec.
 - (2023-04-10): Added some clarifications:
   - output format for `operator<<` when a node is connected to another node through more than one slot.
   - Some rules about when a pipeline is valid or not.